-The latest buzz phrases at the moment seem to be “I’m just so busy” or “Work is so stressful at the moment” and the most common response to the question “How’s work at the moment” is “Stressful!” – while we all often find ourselves saying we are stressed or busy, how stressed are we actually feeling and are we ‘too stressed’?
+At Aspire Cambridge, we have been hearing the latest buzz phrases – “I’m just so busy” or “Work is so stressful at the moment” and the most common response to the question “How’s work at the moment” is “Stressful!” – while we all often find ourselves saying we are stressed or busy, how stressed are we actually feeling and are we ‘too stressed’?

 We would highly recommend that you should try and reduce your stress levels as soon as you begin to feel stressed; stress is extremely detrimental to our health and while not all stress can be avoided, it can often be reduced.
 People can reduce their stress levels in different ways such as a walk and fresh air, catching up with friends or exercising – do whatever works for you to reduce your stress levels.